Mental Health and Wellbeing at Whickham School

 In School Support

-Our dedicated Team comprises a full-time psychotherapeutic School Counsellor, two Mental Health Support Officers and our YMHFA (Youth Mental Health First Aid) trained School Librarian and a Social Worker.
+Our dedicated Team comprises a full-time Child Psychotherapist School Counsellor, two Mental Health Support Officers, our YMHFA (Youth Mental Health First Aid) trained School Librarian and a Social Worker and Mental Health First Aid trained staff.

-In addition, we also have in-school support from Northern Guild trainee psychotherapeutic counsellors, apprentice social workers and trainee nurses.
-All our Pastoral Leaders (Heads of Year) and a significant number of support and teaching staff have also been trained as accredited Youth Mental Health First Aiders.
+In addition, we also have in-school support from Northern Guild trainee psychotherapeutic counsellors, apprentice social workers, occupational therapists and trainee nurses.
+All our Pastoral Leaders and a significant number of support and teaching staff have also been trained as accredited Youth Mental Health First Aiders.

 Mental Health and Wellbeing in the School Library